 - Blind Spots

 Semi accidents are shown to be the driver’s fault 33% of the time.
-Driving behaviors can lead to catastrophic collisions, many of which can be fatal.
-These behaviors include :
+These driving behaviors can lead to catastrophic collisions

 - Careless Driving